Who we are

 The principal iwi (Māori tribal groups) in the Lakes DHB district are Te Arawa and Ngāti Tūwharetoa.
 A significant number of Māori living here affiliate to iwi outside the district.

-There are two territorial local authorities within Lakes DHB boundaries – Rotorua Lakes and Taupō.
+There are two territorial local authorities within Te Whatu Ora Lakes boundaries – Rotorua Lakes and Taupō.

-The board and executive offices of Lakes DHB are located in Rotorua on the Rotorua Hospital campus.
+The executive offices of Te Whatu Ora Lakes are located in Rotorua on the Rotorua Hospital campus.

 What we do

-Lakes DHB is responsible for the provision (or funding the provision) of the majority of health services in the Lakes district.
+Te Whatu Ora Lakes is responsible for the provision (or funding the provision) of the majority of health services in the Lakes district.

 These services in our district include: